emqx/emqx/docs/source/cluster.rst

 Node
 ----

-An distributed erlang runtime system called 'node' is identified by a unique name like email addreass.
+An erlang runtime system called 'node' is identified by a unique name like email addreass.
 Erlang nodes communicate with each other by the name.

 Suppose we start four Erlang nodes on localhost: